As an amazon associate I earn from qualifying purchases.

 70cc Dirt Bikes – Quick Recommendation

 How fast is a 70cc dirt bike, exactly?
-Well, that depends on a lot of different factors – body type, engine type, components, size, shape, etc. Suffice it to say though, they typically max out between 35 and just under 50 miles per hour – though slower models are available, like the very affordable Monster Moto MM-B80, found in the four spot at the end of our reviews.
+Well, that depends on a lot of different factors – body type, engine type, components, size, shape, etc. Suffice it to say though, they typically max out between 35 and just under 50 miles per hour – though slower models are available, like the very affordable Coolster Dirt Bike 70cc, found in the four spots at the end of our reviews.

 Another popular option for dirt bike buying is to go all-electric.
-The problem here though is that, while electric dirt bikes are much easier to maintain, and much quieter, they hardly offer the same, professional-style experience than their gas powered compadres.
+The problem here though is that, while electric dirt bikes are much easier to maintain and much quieter, they hardly offer the same, professional-style experience as their gas-powered compadres.
 They don’t growl.
 They hardly rev. They don’t last as long.
 And they’re often slower.

 70cc Dirt Bike For Sale – Reviews